MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/install/remove-central-administration-site.md

 Starting in version 2002, if the hierarchy consists of the central administration site (CAS) and a single child primary site, you can remove the CAS.
 This action simplifies your Configuration Manager infrastructure to a single, standalone primary site.
 It removes the complexities of site-to-site replication, and focuses your management tasks to the single site.

 > [!IMPORTANT]
-> In this version of Configuration Manager, this feature is pre-release and not enabled by default.
-It's currently available for Microsoft Premier customers.
+> This feature is currently pre-release and not enabled by default.
+It's currently available for Microsoft Premier customers that use the latest version of Configuration Manager.
 >
 > To enable this feature, contact your technical account manager for assistance:
 >